tensorflow/tensorflow/tensorflow/core/distributed_runtime/README.md

 * As above, but where the gradients from all workers are averaged.
 See the [CIFAR-10 multi-GPU trainer](https://www.tensorflow.org/code/tensorflow/models/image/cifar10/cifar10_multi_gpu_train.py) for an example of this form of replication.
-The implements *synchronous* training
+This implements *synchronous* training

 * The "distributed trainer" approach uses multiple graphs&mdash;one per worker&mdash;where each graph contains one set of parameters (pinned to